graphsignal/graphsignal-python/README.md

 ### 5. Dashboards and Alerting

-After prediction logging is setup, [sign in](https://app.graphsignal.ai/signin) to Graphsignal to check out various dashboards and set up alerts for automatically detected issues.
+After prediction logging is setup, [sign in](https://app.graphsignal.ai/signin) to Graphsignal to check out data dashboards and set up alerting for automatically detected issues.

 ## Example